 Following Same Pre-Pandemic Budget

 You may pat yourself on the back for following the budget.
 But, you may have forgotten to actually update the pandemic to cut down on discretionary spending.

 You may tell me following old budget itself is tough.
 Yes, it is!
 But, you have to aim for the sky to make sure you’re not making the same financial mistakes as others.

-It is necessary to reassess your post-pandemic plan having projected income and estimated expenses for a month or more.
+It is necessary to reassess your post-pandemic budget.
+Budget is just a plan having projected income and estimated expenses for a month or more.
 With the Covid-19 pandemic striking the economy full scale, make sure to do adjustments to your budget.
 Already did it?
 You’re awesome, move on to other financial mistakes.

 If you are still fortunate to hold a job unlike others, it is time to save like a pessimist.
 Get your saving rate above 50%.
 As a result, you can fully equip yourself for rainy days in the future.